-First-year students are strongly encouraged to complete their Writing Level I requirement during their first year at Hendrix.
+First-year students must complete their Writing Level I requirement during their first year at Hendrix.
 English 200-level literature courses are available only to students in their first or second year at Hendrix.

 First-year students are not allowed to enroll in any course in English numbered 300 or above.